 This drug is a new generation of inhibitors categories, suppresses the activity of tyrosine kinase.
 Capable of provoking serious complications, however recommended in patients with CML in cases when other drugs in this group have no effect, or the malignant cells have a genetic mutation T315I, developing inhibitors for the treatment and creating resistance to their action.

 The bulk of the unwanted effects of treatment rather poorly expressed - fatigue, rash, headaches, pain in the abdomen.
 Often there is high blood pressure, you may need to prescribing.
-There is considerable likelihood of thrombosis that can cause strokes and heart attacks, blockage of arteries (in rare cases there is a need of amputation). surgery or other procedures may be necessary in the treatment of thrombosis.
+There is considerable likelihood of thrombosis that can cause strokes and heart attacks, hardening of the arteries of extremities (in rare cases there is a need of amputation).
+In the treatment of thrombosis may require surgery or other procedures.
 This risk is higher in elderly patients, when there is high blood pressure, high cholesterol, or diabetes, and after a heart attack, stroke or circulatory disorders.

 In rare cases ponatinib able to damage the heart, triggering chronic heart failure, worsen the liver (hepatic failure), pancreas (pancreatitis).

 Interferons are a family of substances (glycoproteins-proteins), are produced naturally by the immune system.
 Interferon-alpha is most commonly used in the treatment of chronic myeloid leukemia (CML).
 This substance reduces the growth and division of the leukemic cells.
 Interferon was once considered the best tool in CML but imatinib (Glivec) has proved more effective.
 Now, tyrosine kinase inhibitors are the mainstay of treatment, interferon, and is rarely used.

 Typically, it is administered in the form of daily subcutaneous injections.
 In the treatment of chronic myeloid leukemia interferon given for several years.